nikiyaw/nikiyaw/README.md

 ### Hi there 👋 , I'm Niki

 Welcome!
-I'm a Data Scientist that is paasionate about Machine Learning and Computer Vision, with a solid background in Data Analytics.
+I'm a Data Scientist that is passionate about Machine Learning and Computer Vision, with a solid background in Data Analytics.

 - 💬 Interessted topics: Machine Learning and Deep Learning frameworks
 - 👩🏻‍💻 Exciting projects: CNN, ANN, NLP